 3. Closson Chase Vineyards

-The first thing you see when you arrive at Closson is the iconic purple barn.
+Watch for the iconic purple bar at Closson Chase.
+You can’t miss it.
 Walk through the beautifully renovated, century-old dairy, to the lovely garden in the back.

 The outdoor setting was perfect on the sunny day we visited.
 We were immediately served water which was very appreciated at the end of a long day.
 Our flights of 3 delicious wines arrived quickly.